JHU-PL-Lab/www-fpse/style-guide.md

 It matters that your code is easy to read, and this means following conventions.
 These are not all hard rules: code style involves judgment.
 But consistency is important, and you should have a good reason to depart from the conventions below.

+Remember that on assignments, you may never use any mutation.

 ## Naming and documentation

 **Casing conventions.**